metocean/moana-bufrtools/README.md

 `docker run -v /DATA/PATH:/DATA/PATH moana-bufrtools:v1.0.0 `

 ## Example
 The proposed GTS_encode is tailored to mangōpare sensors netcdf formatting.
-This means, the script uses attributes that are encountered in the mangōpare sensor netcdf files.
+This means, the script uses attributes that are encountered in the sensor netcdf files.
 Below we present a quick example of how to run the code, the user should provide the input file path and the centre code ([Code Table C-11](https://library.wmo.int/doc_num.php?explnum_id=11283)).
 The default options are to extract only the upcast (`upcast=True`) and quality control data that passed all the tests (`QC_flag=1`).
 The output would be an encoded bufr file in the same folder and the same name as the input file with `.bufr` extension.
 The output file can be validated using one of the following tools ([aws](http://aws-bufr-webapp.s3-website-ap-southeast-2.amazonaws.com/) or [ecmwf](https://codes.ecmwf.int/bufr/validator))

 ``` python
 from GTS.encode.GTS_encode import GTS_encode_subfloat, GTS_encode_ship, GTS_encode_glider